lana-20/i_sliced_up_fun-SQA-mnemonic/README.md

 # Mobile App Testing Checklist

+When testing an application, I begin by examining its functions starting with the installation process.
+I follow any provided instructions and take a tour of the app.
+Then, I assess the settings on my test device to identify potential interference with the application.
+I also consider how different users may use the app and map out scenarios.
+As I navigate through the app, I make note of any issues with usability.
+Next, I check my network options and test the app with different connections.
+Lastly, I evaluate interactions, interruptions and other factors to identify any bugs.
+It's important to come up with your own ideas and not be limited by this mnemonic.

 <img width="638" alt="Screenshot 2023-01-13 at 9 54 54 PM" src="https://user-images.githubusercontent.com/70295997/212458149-d9760d59-fd5b-44eb-aaa2-5b0aabd09d3a.png">

 __I: INPUTS INTO THE DEVICE__